Louise d'Épinay: Early life

 Louise d'Épinay was born at the fortress of Valenciennes.
-She was the daughter of Tardieu d'Esclavelles, a brigadier of infantry and commanding officer, and Florence-Angélique Prouveur.
-After her father was killed in battle when she was ten, she was sent to Paris in the care of her aunt Marie-Josèphe Prouveur who was married to Louis-Denis de La Live de Bellegarde, an immensely wealthy fermier-général, a collector-general of taxes; treated to the stultifying education that was a girl's lot, on 23 December 1745 she married her cousin Denis Joseph de La Live d'Épinay, who was made a fermier-général, a tax collector.
+She was the daughter of Tardieu d'Esclavelles (1666–1736), a brigadier of infantry and commanding officer, and Florence-Angélique Prouveur (1695–1762).
+After her father was killed in battle when she was ten, she was sent to Paris in the care of her aunt Marie-Josèphe Prouveur who was married to Louis-Denis de La Live de Bellegarde, an immensely wealthy fermier-général, a collector-general of taxes; treated to the stultifying education that was a girl's lot, on 23 December 1745 she married her cousin Denis Joseph de La Live d'Épinay, (Note: The seigneurie of Épinay, on the Seine close to Paris, had been purchased by M. La Live de Bellegarde in 1742 (Steegmuller 1991:8).) who was made a fermier-général, a tax collector.
+(Note: His brother Ange-Laurant La Live de Jully, also a fermier-général, was a connoisseur and patron of the arts, who embraced the early form of neoclassicism called the Goût grec.)

-The marriage was at once an unhappy one; and the prodigality, dissipation and infidelities of her husband justified her in obtaining a formal separation of assets in May 1749.
+The marriage was at once an unhappy one; and the prodigality, dissipation and infidelities of her husband justified her in obtaining a formal separation of assets (Note: Though not a physical separation, séparation des corps which would have generated scandal (Steegmuller 1991:14).) in May 1749.
 She settled in the Château of La Chevrette in the valley of Montmorency, a few miles north of Paris, and there received a number of distinguished visitors.

 Liaisons

-Conceiving a strong attachment for Jean-Jacques Rousseau, she furnished for him in 1756 in the valley of Montmorency a cottage which she named the Hermitage, and in this retreat he found for a time the quiet and natural rural pleasures he praised so highly.
+She was introduced to Jean-Jacques Rousseau by her lover Louis Dupin de Francueil.
+Conceiving a strong attachment for Rousseau, she furnished for him in 1756 in the valley of Montmorency a cottage which she named the Hermitage, and in this retreat he found for a time the quiet and natural rural pleasures he praised so highly.
 Rousseau, in his Confessions, asserted that the inclination was all on her side; but as, after her visit to Geneva (1757–1759), Rousseau became her bitter enemy, little weight can be given to his statements on this point.
-Her association with Rousseau, was brief and stormy: in 1756 he accepted her offer of accommodation in the “Hermitage,” a small dwelling near her country house, and wrote his novel La Nouvelle Héloïse there.
+Her association with Rousseau, was brief and stormy: in 1756 he accepted her offer of accommodation in the "Hermitage," a small dwelling near her country house, and wrote his novel La Nouvelle Héloïse there.
 But then he quarreled with his hostess, and the two became implacable foes.